Nduduzo Makhathini: Awards and honors

-Makhathini is the recipient of the 2015 Standard Bank Young Artist Award in the category of Jazz.
-This is part of the National Arts Festival.
+Makhathini was the recipient of the 2015 Standard Bank Young Artist Award in the jazz category; this award is hosted by the National Arts Festival.
 At the 2017 All Africa Music Awards, Makhathini won the Best Jazz Artist award.
-His musical output has led him to be described by Seton Hawkins of All About Jazz to be "a truly singular pianist, an astonishingly gifted composer, and a deeply nuanced thinker on the music...one of the [South Africa]'s most remarkable talents."
+His musical output has led him to be described by Seton Hawkins of All About Jazz as "a truly singular pianist, an astonishingly gifted composer, and a deeply nuanced thinker on the music ... one of the country's [South Africa's] most remarkable talents."